Get

 Image Credit: guvo59, Pixabay

-Breeds such as the Siamese have a point-restricted pattern gene that gives them light-colored bodies with darker extremity colors, such as their paws, nose, tail, and ears.
+Breeds such as the Siamese have a color-point pattern gene that gives them light-colored bodies with darker extremity colors, such as their paws, nose, tail, and ears.
 This type of gene is sensitive to temperatures, resulting in colors being restricted to cooler points of the body.
 Pointed cat breeds often have a light fawn-colored body with black, chocolate, or even lilac contrast points.

 5. Tortoiseshell